FredrikHolte/TwinCAT_Tibber/README.md

 # TwinCAT_Tibber

-An example how to fetch today and tomorrows electricity price from the Swedish supplyer Tibber.
+An example how to fetch today and tomorrows electricity price from Tibber.
 Use it as is and for free.
 No warranty.

 Based on the Beckhoff HTTP REST Postman POST exampple: